 1. Interim Executives

-Interim Executives are one of the most common and popular types of Contract Staffing.
-An Interim Executive is an executive hired for a specific project or task but is not offered any long-term benefits like employment, insurance, or retirement.
-Instead, they are contracted out by companies at times when their expertise or skill set is needed temporarily.
-These Interim Executives usually come from other companies needing help with projects beyond what their current staff can handle on their own.
-Interim Executives are also typically used as replacements for recently promoted leaders who have temporarily left their positions to train other executives before taking up new roles in different departments within the same organization.
+Interim executives are one of the most common and popular types of Contract Staffing.
+An interim executive is usually a hired for a specific project or task, but does not receive long-term benefits like employment, insurance, or retirement.
+These highly-skilled professionals are usually hired when a company needs help with an initiative outside of their existing team’s expertise.
+Interim executives are also hired to replace recently promoted leaders who have left their positions to take a new role within the organization.

 In addition to these rapid changes in skill sets and level of responsibility, companies also use Interim Executives during periods of growth (or potential growth) so that they can grow at an accelerated rate without having to hire full-time employees until they know how much change will occur over time.
 This allows them more flexibility than hiring full-time employees because it does not lock them into long contracts with high salaries just yet; instead, it allows them some freedom when making decisions about staffing needs throughout all phases of business cycles — even those where there might be little work available due to economic downturns.